There are normal wear items on all vinyl cutters. Blades, blade holders, Teflon strips, and pinch rollers are among the most replaced.

 Most of you know the blades will wear out and-depending on how well you’ve managed your cutting- the Teflon strip may need replacing too.
 (Click here for the recent article about care and replacement of Teflon strips.)

 But we have not talked about blade holders before.
 They can often get forgotten until they begin to deteriorate and cause problems.
 That’s the blade holder.
 How does it work?
 How often should it be replaced?
 And how do you know when yours is ready for retirement?

 How your vinyl cutter blade holder works.

-According to Todd Castle, our Lexington KY branch manager, this is often misdiagnosed as an offset problem.
+This is often misdiagnosed as an offset problem.
 Some simple deduction will determine the true cause.
 If you begin to see this on a plotter on which the offset parameters have not been changed, the cause is probably a worn blade holder.
-While you’re inspecting the blade holder, it’s not a bad idea to open the cap and clean it out once in a while to remove small bits of vinyl that may have gotten captured during operation.
+While you’re inspecting the blade holder, it’s not a bad idea to open the cap and clean it out once in a while to remove small bits of vinyl that may have gotten captured during the operation.
 That won’t cause it to wear out prematurely, but accumulated debris can cause other problems by restricting the blade’s ability to rotate in the holder as it travels around the platen.

 How to fix your vinyl cutter blade holder.

 Once you’ve determined that you do have a blade holder that’s ready for retirement, the solution is simple.
 Buy a new one.
 Just make sure you get the correct replacement.
 Some can be used on different brands of plotters while others are brand-specific.
 And for some brands, there is more than one option.

 Roland, for instance, offers ceramic and alloy, blade holders.
 The standard-issue item is the ceramic holder.
 The alloy holder is a more rugged option that will last longer.